 Our Philosophy

-Our philosophy has evolved over the years and is best articulated with the following three points: i) it’s not about the teaching, but the learning; ii) it’s less about the “what” and more about the “who”, “why” and “how”; iii) good teaching teaches to the student, not the students.
+Our philosophy is grounded in three core beliefs: i) it’s not about the teaching, but the learning; ii) it’s less about the “what” and more about the “who”, “why,” and “how”; iii) good teaching teaches to the student, not the students.

 •••